-- a) The lands contained within the Chedoke Browlands (Area B) have been included in the City of Hamilton's Inventory of Buildings of Architectural and/or Historical Interest, Appendix A: Inventory of Cultural Heritage Landscapes, as such, development and redevelopment within the Chedoke Browlands (Area B) shall be sympathetic to the cultural heritage landscape and shall ensure the conservation of significant built heritage and cultural heritage resources. - b) The Chedoke Browlands (Area B) shall be developed in accordance with the following built heritage conservation and planning principles and objectives: - i) The continuation of a pedestrian corridor along the brow of the Niagara Escarpment; - ii) The protection and retention of the "Long and Bisby" Building as shown as LB on Map B.6.3-2 - Chedmac Secondary Plan - Cultural Heritage Landscapes, in situ and through sympathetic adaptive reuse; - iii) A new building in the location of the former "Brow Infirmary" Building shall be designed to respect the heritage architecture of the original building shall be constructed in the same approximate building footprint to a maximum height of 4 storeys and be set back from the staked limit of the brow of the Niagara Escarpment no closer than the existing "Brow Infirmary" Building; - iv) The preservation and conservation of the pedestrian bridge over the Chedoke Creek and the stone vehicular bridge and associated stone wall/pillars; and, - v) The preservation and conservation of other heritage resources shall be encouraged.
+- a) The lands contained within the Chedoke Browlands (Area B) have been included in the City of Hamilton's Inventory of Buildings of Architectural and/or Historical Interest, Appendix A: Inventory of Cultural Heritage Landscapes, as such, development and redevelopment within the Chedoke Browlands (Area B) shall be sympathetic to the cultural heritage landscape and shall ensure the conservation of significant built heritage and cultural heritage resources. - b) The Chedoke Browlands (Area B) shall be developed in accordance with the following built heritage conservation and planning principles and objectives: - i) The continuation of a pedestrian corridor along the brow of the Niagara Escarpment; - ii) The protection and retention of the "Long and Bisby" Building as shown as LB on Map B.6.3-2 - Chedmac Secondary Plan - Cultural Heritage Landscapes, in situ and through sympathetic adaptive reuse; - iii) New building(s) in the location of the former "Brow Infirmary" Building shall be designed to respect the heritage architecture of the original building; (OPA 203) - iv) The preservation and conservation of the pedestrian bridge over the Chedoke Creek and the stone vehicular bridge and associated stone wall/pillars; and, - v) The preservation and conservation of other heritage resources shall be encouraged.
 Where these resources cannot be retained, then the City will require the appropriate documentation of all buildings to be demolished be provided prior to removal.